 If you do anything on a visit to London, it must be to visit one of its markets.
 You’ll not only likely to pick up a bargain, but they offer the opportunity to immerse yourself in the local atmosphere.
 The choice of market extends to everyone’s taste: Borough market for food, Portobello market for …More

 One of the most famous parts of Morecambe is the Eric Morecambe statue.
 The Statue on the sea front is based on the famous comedian; everyone who visits the sea side town must get their photo with this piece of art – of course doing the famous Eric Morecambe pose!

 Inverness means “at the mouth of the River Ness”, and the river is the soul of the city.
-Wandering along the river to the Ness Islands, about 2 km from the city centre, gives a lovely perspective on the city, passing grand stone Victorian homes to the wilderness of the leafy islands, …More
+Wandering along the river to the Ness Islands, about 2 km from the city centre, gives a lovely perspective on the city.
+You pass grand stone Victorian homes to the wilderness of the leafy islands.
+Then …More